More Combe Down cousins

 I have added more pages and infills about Combe Down by filling in some obvious gaps.

-There’s some old adverts mentioning Combe Down or Monkton Combe – none very exciting it has to be said, but hopefully further research will find some that are.
-Having said that, even if the adverts themselves don’t excite they can lead to little known gems.
 Gems such as the 1912 Bath and West Show being held on Glasshouse Fields.
 I was unaware of this until I saw the ad and it also created a good opportunity to infill a bit about the background of the Glasshouse name.

 I have added some more Combe Down maps and map links and moved it in the navigation too.